“Are Swedish House Prices Too High? Why the Price-to-Income Ratio Is a Misleading Indicator,” first version March 2022, revised January 2023. Paper.

-Some international organizations state that Swedish house prices are too high relative to fundamental determinants.
-The European Systemic Risk Board, with estimates provided by the ECB, states that owner-occupied housing is overvalued by about 55% (ESRB, 2022b), the largest overvaluation in the EU and EEA.
-The European Commission (2021c) states that the overvaluation is at least 30%.
-These assessments affect the warnings and recommendations that the organizations issue for Swedish economic policy and determine the negative house-price shocks in stress tests of Swedish banks by the European Banking Authority.
+According to ECB (2022) and European Systemic Risk Board (2022), Swedish owner-occupied housing (OOH) was overvalued by about 55% in 2021q2, the largest overvaluation in the EU and EEA; according to European Commission (2021) by at least 30% in 2020q4.
+These assessments affect warnings and recommendations issued for Swedish economic policy and shocks in EBA stress tests of Swedish banks.

-But the large overvaluation assessments are mainly due to the use of unreliable and misleading indicators, namely the deviation of price-to-income and price-to-rent ratios from their historical averages.
-They disregard the role of mortgage interest rates and lack scientific support.
-According to a large housing literature, the user cost of housing – not the purchase price – is the appropriate measure of the cost of living in owner-occupied housing, the cost of the housing services that the dwelling delivers.
+But the large overvaluation assessments are mainly due to the use of misleading indicators: deviations of price-to-income (PTI) and price-to-rent ratios from their historical averages.
+These disregard mortgage rates and other housing costs and lack scientific support.
+According to a large housing literature, the user cost of housing (not the purchase price) is the appropriate measure of cost of living in OOH, the cost of the housing services that the OOH delivers.